- The record can be released to the person named on the record, if 18 years of age or over

 - U.S. immigration card

 $16.00 for the first copy and $3.00 for each additional copy of the same record when purchased at the same time.
-Payment must be made with a money order, cashier's check, cash or credit card (subject to applicable service fee.)
+Payment must be made with a money order or cashier's check, made payable to the Stephenson County Clerk, cash or credit card (subject to applicable service fee.)

 - To request a record online CLICK HERE.

-Birth records on file in the Stephenson County Clerk’s Office go back to 1878.
+Birth records on file in the Stephenson County Clerk’s Office date back to 1878.